astillsjr/focus-flow-backend/design/concepts/NudgeEngine/NudgeEngine.md

 * **concept**: NudgeEngine \[User, Task]
 * **purpose**: To encourage users to begin tasks through timely, low-pressure prompts.
-* **principle**: If a user schedules or receives a nudge for a task, then at the appointed time (or context trigger), the app reminds them to start small, making initiation easier and more frequent.
+* **principle**: If a user schedules a task, then a nudge is generated for the task.
+When a nudge is prompted to be sent, the AI model analyzes the user’s current mood trends and the nature of the task to generate a motivational message.
 * **state**:
   * A set of `Nudges` with
     * a `user` of type `User`